welpdev/mailchimp-bundle/README.md

 }
 ```

-Unsubscribe is simpler, you only need the email, all merge tags will be ignored:
+Unsubscribe is simpler, you only need the email, all merge fields will be ignored:

 ```php
 <?php